-A rucksack, two duffels bags, and just enough cash to take a cab back to Fort Carson, CO when I redeployed from my second Iraq trip.
+A rucksack, two duffel bags, and just enough cash to take a cab back to Fort Carson, CO when I redeployed from my second Iraq trip.
 No marriage, no house, no car, no phone.
 Now I know how a single soldier with no available family feels during the grandiose re-deployment ceremonies.
 I’ve never felt more alone.
 The Army would do well to remember that not everyone has a mom, dad, sibling, or spouse to greet them at every turn.
 The Army is designed for families…perhaps, the Army is too designed for families.

 Mental strength at SERE.
 The most professional Army school I ever attended.
-Also the reason why I will never go hungry again.
+Also, the reason why I will never go hungry again.

 The coveted Green Beret, the SF tab, and the SF unit patch.
 I will continue to earn those for life.
 As we say, “You are assessed and selected daily.”
 The Yarborough Knife is great too.

-A Spartan Blades Horkos bought by my girlfriend on the day I graduated the SF course.
+A Spartan Blades Horkos bought by my girlfriend on the day I graduated from the SF course.
 She’s now my wife and I’ll let you guess what moment solidified that decision for me.

-An excited feeling on December 18, 2012, my ODA’s first firefight.
+An exciting feeling on December 18, 2012, my ODA’s first firefight.
 “I can’t get my head up Captain.
 Standby.
 Clearing the bunker with grenades.
 Frag out!”
 I have never been so proud of my teammates.

 My Team Sergeant’s gear at the helipad going to the MEDEVAC bird.
-My Team Sergeant made it home to his family two days before Christmas, and fully recovered.
+My Team Sergeant made it home to his family two days before Christmas and fully recovered.
 Silver linings…

 My helmet, which I promptly threw against the wall after my Team Sergeant was shot.
 I cracked the NVG mount.

 Mail and care packages brought to the firebase by an SF mentor.
-The team was skeptical about having a Lieutenant Colonel around during Christmas, but he earned their trust when he met us at the trucks during a no-notice roll out, rifle and kit in hand.
+The team was skeptical about having a Lieutenant Colonel around during Christmas, but he earned their trust when he met us at the trucks during a no-notice rollout, rifle and kit in hand.
 I still don’t know how he got ahold of our mail.
 Good on ya, Sir.
 You earned your promotion to Colonel through good deeds.